NotYourSamuel/MEMZ_DESTRUCTIVE_SAFE/README.txt

   ~~ -- IMPORTANT READ -- ~~
   Please note that this program will still crash the system, meaning that whatever is not Please note that this program will still crash the system, meaning that whatever is not saved will be lost.
-I don't take any responsibility for any damage or work loss done. saved will be lost.
 I don't take any responsibility for any damage or work loss done.

   Have Fun!